rkierbel/dig/README.md

 ### What's Dig ?

-Dig is a tool that allows you to search for data about French businesses.
+Dig is a tool that allows you to search and visualize data about French businesses.

 It uses free public data provided by the French government (specifically from the Siren and Siret directories, defined below).